-Attributes are managed by account administrators and can be accessed by navigating to Configuration > Attributes.
+Attributes are managed by account administrators and can be accessed by navigating to Administration > Attributes.
 Clicking on a specific attribute will reveal its segments.

 Initially, when getting set up on Peakon, there will be no segments listed under each attribute, however, once the employee records have been added, the segments will be created automatically.
 Segments can also be added manually (more on this in section 4).